Anup2601/Neevv/README.md

-#Neevv

-Neevv is a full-stack AI-powered marketplace and bidding platform.
+## Neevv is a full-stack Edutech platform designed to make learning smarter, interactive, and accessible.

 It allows users to:

-🛒 List items with details and pricing

-💸 Place bids in real-time

-📊 Track active bids with an analytics dashboard

-🤖 Gain AI insights (future feature) for smarter pricing & decision-making
+📚 Access Courses & Study Material – Explore curated resources across multiple domains.

+🎥 Interactive Learning – Join live classes, video lectures, and practice sessions.

+📝 Assessments & Quizzes – Test knowledge with built-in evaluations and progress tracking.

+🤖 AI-Powered Insights (future feature) – Personalized learning paths and performance analysis using AI.

+📊 Student Dashboard – Track progress, upcoming sessions, and achievements in one place.
 This project is open-source, and we welcome contributors to help us improve it! 💙

 ## Contributing